Adarshkds/Pig-Game/README.md

-Here are the rules of the game in point form:
+Here are the rules of the game:

 1. Each player takes turns rolling the die.
 2. On a player's turn, they can choose to roll the die as many times as they want.